 - Do the teachers email or call parents if they’re concerned?

 - Do they have frequent conferences offered?

 - How high is the parent and community involvement in that school?

-If you’re searching schools online, you can easily access the different schools’ websites.
-Most websites list the teachers for each grade and have a link to their personal webpages as well.
+If you’re searching for a private tuition for primary school students online, most websites list the teachers for each grade and have a link to their personal webpages as well.
 On the webpage you can usually see whether or not they have a newsletter, how often the newsletter goes home, and if they send out a weekly email,update, etc. When you visit the school’s page you can also check to see if they have a link to a Facebook page or school PTA page – all of these will have ample sources of information.

 Whether it’s public, private, or charter, these are all ingredients that make up a “good” school.
 Although the decision can seem very overwhelming, do your research and know that wherever your child attends school, it’s about the relationships that are created between school and home that foster a great environment for your child to learn.

 image courtesy of amitp